List on Bids44 →

 Known Issues — Reported by Real Tata Curvv Owners

-THE BRAKE & ACCELERATOR PEDAL TEST (Odometer Fraud Detector): Always check the rubber pads on the brake and accelerator pedals.
-A genuine 30,000-40,000 km car should still have clear grooves and texture on the pedals.
-If they are smooth, shiny, or worn flat, the car has likely done significantly more kilometres than shown on the odometer, often over 1 lakh km.
-If you see brand new pedal rubbers on a 1-2 year old car, someone’s probably trying to hide the true usage.
+THE BRAKE & ACCELERATOR PEDAL TEST (Odometer Fraud Detector): Look closely at the rubber pads on the brake and accelerator pedals.
+A car with 30,000 km should still have clear grooves and texture.
+If the pedals are smooth, shiny, or worn flat, the car has almost certainly done significantly more kilometers—often over 1 lakh km.
+If you see brand new pedal rubbers on a 2-3 year old car, it’s a huge red flag for hidden usage.
+Replacing them to hide wear costs around ₹500-₹1,000, but reveals a lot.

-THE STEERING WHEEL WEAR TEST: Run your hands around the steering wheel at the “10 and 2 o’clock” positions – these are the spots that wear out first from daily grip.
-A genuinely low-km Curvv will have uniform texture all around.
-If the 10 and 2 o’clock areas are noticeably smoother or shinier compared to the 6 o’clock position, the car has been driven a lot, regardless of what the odometer says.
+THE STEERING WHEEL WEAR TEST: Run your hands around the entire steering wheel, paying close attention to the 10 and 2 o’clock positions.
+These areas wear first from daily grip.
+A genuinely low-km car will have uniform texture all around.
+If the 10 and 2 o’clock spots are noticeably smoother or shinier than the 6 o’clock position, the car has been driven a lot more than the odometer might suggest.
+Refurbishing a steering wheel to hide wear can cost ₹2,000-₹5,000.

-THE PAINT THICKNESS / FRIDGE MAGNET TEST: Get a cheap paint thickness gauge (you can find them for ₹500-₹1,000 on Amazon India) and check every panel.
-Factory paint is usually 100-130 microns.
-Anything above 200 microns indicates a repaint, likely due to an accident.
-If you don’t have a gauge, try a fridge magnet – it will stick weaker to repainted areas because of extra paint or filler.
-Always check the roof; people rarely repaint the roof unless there was a serious accident.
+THE PAINT THICKNESS / FRIDGE MAGNET TEST: Invest in a cheap paint thickness gauge (₹500-₹1,000 on Amazon) and check every panel.
+Factory paint on a Tata Curvv is typically 100-130 microns.
+Readings above 200 microns usually mean the panel has been repainted due to an accident.
+If you don’t have a gauge, use a simple fridge magnet—it will stick weaker or not at all to areas with significant body filler or multiple layers of paint.
+Crucially, check the ROOF; nobody repaints the roof unless there was a serious accident.
+Missing this could mean buying an accident-repaired car, costing you ₹50,000-₹2,00,000+ in hidden damage and depreciation.

-THE OBD2 SCANNER TEST (₹800 investment saves lakhs): Invest in a Bluetooth OBD2 scanner.
-Plug it into the port under the dashboard and use a free app like Torque.
-The car’s Engine Control Unit (ECU) often stores the real odometer reading and hidden error codes.
-If the OBD reading doesn’t match the dashboard, you’ve caught a confirmed odometer fraud.
-It’s a small investment for huge peace of mind.
+THE OBD2 SCANNER TEST (₹800 Investment Saves Lakhs): Buy a cheap Bluetooth OBD2 scanner (available for ₹800-₹1,500 online), plug it into the port under the dashboard (usually near the steering column), and use a free app like Torque or Car Scanner.
+The car’s Engine Control Unit (ECU) stores the real odometer reading and any hidden error codes.
+If the OBD reading doesn’t match the dashboard odometer, you’ve confirmed fraud.
+Ignoring this could lead to buying a car with a rolled-back odometer, costing you ₹1,00,000-₹2,00,000 in overpayment and future repairs.

 Warranty Status Timeline